We have put together a list of places we especially want to introduce from the best shopping spots on the East Shore.

 Target

-Target is a super-large supermarket popular all over the United States where you can find just about anything.
+Target is a super-sized supermarket popular throughout the United States where you can find absolutely any product you need.

-It is the second-largest retailer in the industry after Walmart, with over 4,500 stores across the US!
+It is the second-largest company in the industry behind Walmart, the largest retailer in America with over 4,500 stores nationwide!

-Target has about 2,000 stores nationwide, and 5 of them are located in Hawaii.
+Target has about 2,000 stores across the U.S., and five of those are located in Hawaii.

-I hope this helps you find out what products are good deals and popular, how to buy items cheaply with membership cards or coupons, and which stores are best in Hawaii!
+We hope you find our tips helpful on what products are a great deal and popular, how to buy items cheaply using membership cards and coupons, and which locations are best in Hawaii!

 Down to Earth